 To satisfy your sweet tooth, stop at Pane D’Amore Artisan Bakery (104 E. Washington St.) where you’ll find gluten-free chocolate walnut cookies and almond croissants alongside over-sized loaves of fig anise, roasted garlic and kalamata olive breads.

-DO: Bundle up for a wintertime hike along Dungeness Spit.
+Bundle up for a windswept hike along Dungeness Spit.
 The snow-capped Olympic mountain peaks will be in full view from this flat, easy hike within the Dungeness National Wildlife Refuge, home to a 5.5-mile long sand spit that juts out into the Strait of Juan de Fuca.
 You haven’t seen real driftwood ’til you climb over the giant logs that land on this mass of sand.
 Wear layers—the spit can be windy even on the warmest days.
 Keep an eye out for harbor seals, and bring binoculars to get a close look at the myriad seabirds who call this area home, in great numbers during the winter months.
 Hike for as long as you want on the spit, then turn around to the best view of the Olympics anywhere.

 STAY: Book a waterfront cabin at Sunset Marine Resort (40 Buzzard Ridge Rd) and relax around your own outdoor firepit while watching the boats in Sequim Bay.
 After a great night’s sleep in your cozy quarters, paddle a kayak and watch eagles fish for their breakfast.
 Rates: $99-$260 per night with discounts off-season, pet-friendly.